A guide to the assessment criteria for PIP

 Joint problems, as a secondary condition to your cystic fibrosis, may make certain movements uncomfortable or difficult, and mean that you need assistance to dress.

-You do not need to struggle all of the time for these criteria to apply, and if a combination of these problems leads to your struggling 50% of the time then you may fulfill the required framework.
+You do not need to struggle all of the time for these criteria to apply, and if a combination of these problems leads to your struggling 50% of the time then you may fulfil the required framework.

 Activity 7 – Communicating verbally